lightning-goats/lightning_goats_V2/README.md

 ## Overview

 Lightning Goats V2 is a full-stack application that connects the Bitcoin Lightning Network to real-world actions.
-Users can send Bitcoin Lightning payments to trigger a physical goat feeder using Openhab and ip power switches, watch live video feeds of the goats being fed, and join the "CyberHerd" community.
+Users can send Bitcoin Lightning payments to trigger a physical goat feeder using OpenHAB and ip power switches, watch live video feeds of the goats being fed, and join the "CyberHerd" community.

 ![Lightning Goats](https://lightning-goats.com/images/lightninggoatslogo1.png)